devpi/devpi/doc/userman/devpi_indices.rst

 Assuming that Sophie has both index types as well::

    $ devpi login sophie --password=1234
-   logged in 'sophie', credentials valid for 10.00 hours
+   logged in 'sophie' at 'http://localhost:3141/emilie/prod', credentials valid for 10.00 hours

 ::